HOW WE HELP The financial struggles that accompany a pediatric cancer diagnosis are tremendous

 We Help Families with the Cost of Cancer

 Pediatric patients typically receive treatment on a regular basis for three years, and one parent commits himself or herself to be available to the child at all times.
 Working parents begin to lose paid time at work, and even more money is lost if one parent has to quit a job or take an extended leave of absence.
-Families in these situations can find their income reduced by 35 to 50 percent.
+Seventy-two percent of families in these situations find their income reduced more than fifty percent.

 In addition to the cost of treatment, families face many indirect costs related to a cancer diagnosis.
 These indirect costs include: